av3nger/market-exporter/README.txt

 This is the first release of the plugin.
 For now it can export only using the basic offer format which includes these product fields: title, description, price, url, picture.
 It supports unlimited amount of categories and subcategories.

+Supported functions:
+* Custom store and company name;
+* Support for the following currencies: RUB, UAH, USD and EUR;
+* Product images in JPEG or PNG format;

 == Installation ==

 1. Upload 'Market Exporter' plugin to your WordPress website (`/wp-content/plugins/`).